Georgeondigo/Georgeondigo/README.md

    A passionate Computer Science student, software developer, and cloud enthusiast.

--  Actively expanding my skills in Machine Learning, Cloud Computing (AWS), and DevOps practices.
+-  Actively expanding my skills in  Cloud Computing (AWS) and DevOps practices.
 -  I’m looking to collaborate on Javascript, TypeScript, MERN and C#-based applications
 - 📫 How to reach me: georgeondigo8@gmail.com  .